 As already mentioned in the section on policies, the management of radioactive waste during the decommissioning phase of Spanish nuclear power plants is the responsibility of ENRESA.
-However, during the operation of the plants, the owners carry out a number of activities in order to reduce as much as possible the waste generated during the future decommissioning of the facilities.
+However, during the operation of the plants, several activities to reduce as much as possible the waste generated during the future decommissioning of the facilities are carried out.
 Some of the most important measures include:

-- The deployment of physical and administrative barriers to prevent contamination from spreading and affecting initially uncontaminated structures, systems and equipment. - Decontamination and clean-up of systems and structures which may have been contaminated by accidental leaks during the operation of the plant. - Appropriate recording of the radiological and operating information of the facility's structures, systems and equipment so that it is readily traceable during the decommissioning phase.
+- The deployment of physical and administrative barriers to prevent contamination from spreading and affecting initially uncontaminated structures, systems, and equipment. - Decontamination and clean-up of systems and structures which may have been contaminated by accidental leaks during the operation of the plant. - Appropriate recording of the radiological and operating information of the facility's structures, systems, and equipment so that it is readily traceable during the decommissioning phase.

-In addition, once the plant is definitively shut down and in accordance with ENRESA, decontamination of the systems is to take place in order to facilitate its decommissioning minimising the dose to workers.
+In addition, once the plant is definitively shut down and in accordance with ENRESA, decontamination of the systems is to take place to facilitate its decommissioning minimising the dose to workers.

-Naturgy is fully defraying the provisions necessary for the decommissioning of its plants through contributions to the national fund managed by ENRESA according to the energy generated at its plants, in accordance with the provisions of the General Plan for Radioactive Waste.
+Naturgy, on the basis of its shareholding, is paying the necessary provisions for decommissioning to the national fund managed by ENRESA, according to the energy generated in its plants, in accordance with the stipulations of the General Radioactive Waste Plan.